-There’s a wide range of disciplines to choose from and within each there are different kinds of roles on offer.
-Before you apply, do a bit of research on each to see if you think it could be for you.
+There’s a wide range of disciplines to choose from and within each, there are different kinds of roles on offer.
+Before you apply, do a bit of research on the different types of accountancy to see if you think it could be for you.

 - Commercial Finance